CrowdTruth/Open-Domain-Relation-Extraction/README.md

-# CrowdTruth Corpus for Open Domain Relation Extraction
+# CrowdTruth Corpus for Open Domain Relation Extraction from Sentences

 This repository contains a ground truth corpus for open domain relation extraction from sentences, acquired with crowdsourcing and processed with **[CrowdTruth](http://crowdtruth.org/)** metrics that capture ambiguity in annotations by measuring inter-annotator disagreement.